 Before we dive into what makes MI:RIAM tick, let’s explain the meaning behind the name.

-MI:RIAM stands for Machine Intelligence: Real-time Insights and Analytics Machine and as we’ve discussed, MI:RIAM is the advanced machine learning technology behind Jamf Threat Defense.
+MI:RIAM stands for Machine Intelligence: Real-time Insights and Analytics Machine and as we’ve discussed, MI:RIAM is the advanced machine learning technology behind Jamf Protect.
 More specifically, this component is responsible for performing the following tasks to keep your device fleet, users and sensitive data safe and secure from risk and security threats:

 - Discovering zero-day attacks, such as phishing attempts